Can the Low Redshift Lyman Alpha Forest Constrain AGN Feedback Models?: Introduction

 We use high signal-to-noise quasar spectra from the low-redshift IGM survey of \citet{Danforth14} to generate forward-modeled \lya~forest spectra from Illustris and IllustrisTNG simulations.
 We fit the \lya~absorption lines in these simulated spectra and the observed data using an automated Voigt profile fitting code.
 We use the results of it to fix the hydrogen photoionization rate ($\Gamma_{\rm HI}$) in both simulations in order to match the absorption line density ($\rm {\rm dN/dz}$) observed in the data.
 We show that, fixing $\Gamma_{\rm HI}$ in this way is crucial for the analysis since it removes the degeneracy between the $\rm {\rm dN/dz}$ and $\Gamma_{\rm HI}$.
 We then examine various statistics, including the line-of-sight flux power spectrum, the joint distribution of line widths ($b$) and neutral hydrogen (\HI) column densities ($N_{\rm HI}$), as well as their respective marginalized distributions, and \HI~column density distribution function to assess the impact of AGN feedback on the IGM.
 Our results suggest that feedback has a non-negligible effect on the IGM, but the currently available data do not have sufficient signal-to-noise ratio or resolution to clearly detect it.

 However, differences in the gas distribution around halos of massive galaxies between Illustris and IllustrisTNG are significant.
-In a forthcoming follow-up paper (referred to as Paper II, Khaire et al., in prep), the analysis is repeated exclusively around massive halos to investigate the effects of feedback.
+In a forthcoming follow-up paper \citep[referred to as Paper II,][under review]{Khaire23}, the analysis is repeated exclusively around massive halos to investigate the effects of feedback.

 The paper is structured as follows.
 In Section~\ref{sec.all_sims}, we describe the simulations used in the study, including their differences in the implementation of feedback and the resulting differences in the temperature and density of the gas in the IGM.
 In Section~\ref{sec.method_igm}, we outline the procedure for generating synthetic \lya~forest spectra from the simulations, generating forward models, and performing Voigt profile fitting.
-In Section~\ref{sec.gamma}, we discuss the importance and method of fixing the $\Gamma_{\rm HI}$.
-In Section~\ref{sec.igm}, we examine the IGM for both simulations using various statistics and discuss our results.
+In Section~\ref{sec.gamma}, we discuss the importance and method for tuning the $\Gamma_{\rm HI}$.
+In Section~\ref{sec.igm}, we examine the IGM in both simulations using various statistics and discuss our results.
 The implications of our findings are discussed in Section~\ref{sec.disc}, and a summary is provided in Section~\ref{sec.summary}.